Best mics and cameras for yoga videos in 2024

 Here are the choices:

-Bluetooth Earbuds with Microphone: Use Apple Airpods ($99 USD) or Airpods Pro ($175 USD), or other wireless earbuds with a mic
+Bluetooth Earbuds with Microphone: Use Apple Airpods ($89 USD) or Airpods Pro ($249 USD), or other wireless earbuds with a mic

 Here's a video experiment with a yoga teacher comparing the quality of Airpods Pro with the onboard mic on a phone:

-Airpods are prone to dislodging from the ears during some movements, which can cause them to automatically disconnect from Zoom or whatever other recording or livestreaming app you're using.
-This increases the likelihood of that dreaded situation where your students can't hear you anymore, but you don't know it.
-Airpods Pro, however are a bit better at staying in the ears than Airpods.
-This is because of the soft insertion layer, an upgrade that makes the Pro both more comfortable and harder to dislodge.
-However, the microphone quality is no better in the Pro than the regular Airpods, so they won't make you sound any better to your students.
+In addition, Airpods are prone to dislodging from the ears during some movements, which can cause them to automatically disconnect from Zoom or whatever other recording or livestreaming app you're using.
+This increases the likelihood of the dreaded situation where your students can't hear you anymore, but you cluelessly go on teaching.

-Rode Wireless Go Lavalier Mic
+Rode Wireless Go II Lavalier Mic

 Sometimes called a lapel mic or a clip-on mic, a lavalier microphone is the best quality available for those wanting to teach yoga while talking several feet away from the yoga mat.

-My highest recommendation goes to the Rode Wireless Go II ($171.49 USD).
+My highest recommendation goes to the Rode Wireless Go II ($209.95 USD).
 The receiver plugs directly into the audio jack on your phone, camera or laptop.
 The clip-on mic can be easily clipped onto your shirt or sports bra.
 If you want to conceal it on a bra below your tank top, it's designed so that it doesn't create clothing sound when you move, which is awesome.

 Here's an example of the sound quality of the Rode Wireless Go II on a yoga teacher (me)

 To use the Rode Wireless Go with an iPhone: You'll need this adapter, and if you have an iPhone with lightning-only (no microphone jack), you'll also need this adapterFor Android, newer iPhones and other devices with a USB-C input, use this cable.
 Keep in mind that if you're using your iPhone to teach a live online session on Zoom, the Rode will occupy the audio jack and the phone may think you've plugged earphones in.
-If you want to hear your students, the only way around this is to use a wireless bluetooth speaker such as this great little speaker by Anker ($24).
+If you want to hear your students, the only way around this is to use a wireless bluetooth speaker such as this great little JBL speaker ($49.95).

 Sennheiser G4 Lavalier Mic

 Next choice: My more expensive mic is the Sennheiser G4 Lavalier ($699), which is what I use when I want the highest quality professional sound.
-It's the lavalier mic of choice for all the big YouTube yoga teachers including Yoga with Adriene.* The receiver plugs directly into a camera's audio input jack, but to use it with your computer you'll need a USB audio interface such as the Scarlett Solo ($89.99) and this adapter.
+It's the lavalier mic of choice for all the big YouTube yoga teachers including Yoga with Adriene.* The receiver plugs directly into a camera's audio input jack, but to use it with your computer you'll need a USB audio interface such as the Scarlett Solo ($99.99) and this adapter.

 The Sennheiser won't plug directly into your iPhone's lightning adapter, either.
 That requires two adapters: this one and this one.
 And lastly, if you're using your phone to meet with a live student on Zoom, you'll also need to connect to a bluetooth speaker, otherwise you won't be able to hear your students.